WuerthPhoenix/log-generator/patterns/README.md

 # Patterns

-All patterns implemented are in this folder.
+The new patterns are added in this folder.